colbertz2/web-blog/content/blog/terminal-tools/terminal-tools.md

 > This honestly started out as just some notes for myself when Googling for
 > the `write` command, but I got so into the groove of writing that I figured
 > it wouldn't be hard to turn this into a full-blown post about some of my
-> favorite useful (and goofy) tools for the command line.
+> favorite useful (and goofy) command-line tools.

-Cliff Stoll often refers to messages "flashed" to one user or another's terminal in his book "The Cuckoo's Egg."
+Cliff Stoll often refers to messages "flashed" to one user or another's terminal in his book _The Cuckoo's Egg_.
 Stoll works exclusively with Unix systems in the book, so I started looking for ways to accomplish this on a modern Linux system.